GDGVIT/way2sms_API/README.md

 # WAY2SMS API

-#### This repository contains script to send messages to mobile numbers from way2sms
+#### This repository contains python script to send messages to mobile numbers from way2sms

 ## Procedure